 - Possible exposure to other sick people / crowded areas

 Fevers can also cause febrile seizures in infants – these are usually not serious and do not cause any brain damage.
 However, if your child is showing symptoms of a seizure for longer than 15 minutes – not moving and/or passing out – you should call 999 immediately.

 Our clinic has a team of paediatricians and family health professionals on board to provide you with professional medical care in a non-stressful environment.
-Our doctors are on call to help with any questions you may have about your newborn baby’s fever and other common conditions.
-If you would like to discuss an optimal health plan for your loved ones with a paediatrician or a family doctor in Hong Kong, contact us or book an appointment here.
+OT&P doctors are here to help with any questions you may have about your newborn baby’s fever and other common conditions.
+If you want to discuss an optimal health plan for your loved ones with a paediatrician or a family doctor in Hong Kong, contact us or book an appointment here.